Mass Rapid Transit (Singapore): Line names

-The lines are named based on its directions and location.
+The lines are named based on their directions and/or locations.
 The names were envisioned to be user-friendly, as shown in a survey in which 70% of the respondents expressed such a preference.
-The Land Transport Authority (LTA) in July 2000 has considered other naming methods, whether by name, color or numbers.
+The Land Transport Authority (LTA) had considered other naming methods in June 2007, whether by name, colour or numbers.
 After the survey, however, the naming scheme was retained and used for subsequent future MRT lines.

 Facilities and services

 Except for the partly at-grade Bishan MRT station (North–South Line), the entirety of the MRT is either elevated or underground.
 Most below-ground stations are deep and hardened enough to withstand conventional aerial bomb attacks and to serve as bomb shelters.
-Mobile phone, 3G and 4G services are available in every part of the network.
+Mobile phone, 3G, 4G and 5G services are available in every part of the network.
 Underground stations and trains are air-conditioned, while above-ground stations have ceiling fans installed.

-Every station is equipped with General Ticketing Machines (GTMs), a Passenger Service Centre and LED or plasma displays that show train service information and announcements.
+Every station is equipped with Top Up Kiosk (TUKs), a Passenger Service Centre and LED or plasma displays that show train service information and announcements.
 All stations are equipped with restrooms and payphones; some restrooms are located at street level.
 Some stations, especially the major ones, have additional amenities and services, such as retail shops and kiosks, supermarkets, convenience stores, automatic teller machines, and self-service automated kiosks for a variety of services.
 Most heavy-duty escalators at stations carry passengers up or down at a rate of 0.75 m/s, which is 50% faster than conventional escalators.
-The Land Transport Authority (LTA) announced a plan to introduce dual speeds to escalators along the North–South and East–West lines, to make it safer for senior citizens using them.
+The Land Transport Authority (LTA) announced a plan to introduce dual speeds to escalators along the North–South and East–West Lines, to make it safer for senior citizens using them.
 As a result, all escalators on the two lines, through a refurbishment programme, will be able to operate at a different speed of 0.5 m/s during off-peak hours, with completion being targeted for 2022.

 All stations constructed before 2001 initially lacked barrier-free facilities and wider AFC faregates such as lifts, ramps and tactile guidance systems for the elderly and disabled.
 A retrofitting programme was completed in 2006, with every station provided with at least one barrier-free access route.
 Over the years, additional barrier-free facilities have been constructed in stations.
 Since 2020, newer MRT stations have been fitted with a minimum of two lifts.